Get

 Your home is your dog’s home, too, and it’s up to you to make sure it’s a safe, dog-friendly place.
 Even the most well-behaved dogs are prone to snooping occasionally, and it’s amazing how many things a curious dog can find.

 Make sure to store any potentially hazardous material out of your dog’s reach, preferably behind closed doors.
-Medication, cleaning supplies, and pest repellents are the most common dangerous material that can harm your pet.
+Medication, cleaning supplies, food leftovers and pest repellents are just some of the most common household products that can harm your pet.
 You might think that your daily pills are safe on the kitchen table, but it only takes a second for your dog to decide they want to try those tiny colorful treats you always have, and before you know it, you’re paying an expensive vet bill or worse.

-Besides removing potentially poisonous things from your dog’s reach, another great way to keep them safe at home is to keep them occupied.
-Ensure your dog has access to a comfy spot to nap, things to chew, and toys.
-Some dogs will get into trouble when they’re bored and looking for something to do.
+Besides removing potentially poisonous things from your dog’s reach, another great way to keep them safe at home is to keep them well exercised and mentally stimulated on a daily basis.
+Ensure your dog has access to a comfy spot to nap, safe dog friendly things to chew under supervision, and durable toys they cannot easily destroy or ingest pieces of.
+Most dogs will get into trouble when they’re bored and looking for something to do.
 If your dog has dog-approved activities readily accessible, they’re less likely to get into trouble and engage in destructive behaviors.

 divider dog paws 3 oct 2024